iltar/blog-articles/published/decoupling-your-security-user.md

 ```

 ### A Layer of Abstraction
-[According to the documentation][loadUserByUsername], you have to implement an interface which will return an object
+[According to the documentation][3], you have to implement an interface which will return an object
 implementing the `UserInterface`: the `Symfony\Bridge\Doctrine\Security\User\UserLoaderInterface`.
 In the example this
 is done by adding it to your `UserRepository`, which is a doctrine `EntityRepository`.